fensminger/Urgence/README.md

 ### Call the main emergency contact ###

-This button allows to call the emergency (eg, 112 or a privileged person).
-If in the settings of other contacts you have checked the SMS box, an SMS will be sent with your approximate location indicating the person that you have called for assistance.
+This button allows to call the emergency (for example, 112 or a privileged person).
+If in the settings of other contacts you have checked the SMS box, an SMS will be sent with your approximate location.
+And this SMS will mention to the person that you have called.
 SMS is sent 2 minutes later only if you press the button of the phone.

 If "Sending an SMS on try calling emergency" is activated, one or more SMS are sent from the moment you press the main button.
-The message would still be less alarmist indicating that this is perhaps a mistake.
+Nevertheless, the message would be less alarmist indicating that this is perhaps a mistake.

 ![](https://github.com/fensminger/Urgence/blob/master/doc/img/UrgenceParam2.png?raw=true)